jun-inoue/orthoscope/README.md

 # ORTHOSCOPE
-Web servise is avaialbe from the following link: https://fish-evol.unit.oist.jp//yurai
+Our web servise is avaialbe from the following link: https://fish-evol.unit.oist.jp//yurai